 If your clients are with Shopify, BigCommerce or WooCommerce, they each have an integration for the Facebook Shop, which will make your life easier.

-Discuss Their Products and the Types of Campaigns They Want to Run
+Discuss Your Clients' Products and the Types of Ecommerce Campaigns They Want to Run

 Most ecommerce stores carry several products, if not full product lines.